Statistics

 Students should be aware of the rules regarding the use of the Pass/D/Fail option.
 Courses in which a grade of D has been received do not count toward the major requirements.

-The political science-statistics major requires a minimum of 15 courses in political science, statistics, and mathematics, to be distributed as follows:
+The political science-statistics major requires a minimum of 6 courses in political science, and 7 or 8 courses in statistics & mathematics, to be distributed as follows:

 Political Science